chrisgramberg678/ml-project/README.md

 # ml-project

-This library implements batch gradient descent and stochastic gradient descent for both a Linear Least Squares Model and a Binary Logistic Regression Model.
+This library implements batch gradient descent and stochastic gradient descent for both a Linear Least Squares Model, a Binary Logistic Regression Model, and a Binary Logistic Regression Model with Kernels.
 The library is written in C++ and Cython is used to compile it to a Python module.

 ## Installation